hxl-team/HXL-Validator/README.md

 # HXL Validator

-Simple API that validates any RDF for compliance with the **Humanitarian eXchange Language (HXL)** vocabulary (see [hxl.humanitarianresponse.info/ns/](http://hxl.humanitarianresponse.info/ns/)).
+Simple API that validates RDF in Turtle notation for compliance with the **Humanitarian eXchange Language (HXL)** vocabulary (see [hxl.humanitarianresponse.info/ns/](http://hxl.humanitarianresponse.info/ns/)).
 The [HXL project](https://sites.google.com/site/hxlproject/) is an initiative by the [United Nations Office for the Coordination of Humanitarian Affairs](http://unocha.org/).

 For now, the validator is limited to
 - checking whether the posted RDF is syntactically correct